itsemji/schedule-i-mixer/README.md

 ## Getting Started

 Just head on over to the website [Schedule I Mix Simulator](https://www.s1sim.com/) and get mixing!
+Add code if you are able to help

 ## Credits